glenrobson/iiif-workshop/createManifest.md

 14:           "@id": "http://localhost:3000/manifest/canvas/1.json",
 ```

-'''Note:''' in real live localhost:3000 is not a good id to use as it is not unique.
+**Note:** in real live localhost:3000 is not a good id to use as it is not unique.

  * Now change the `on` value to match the canvas id you've created:
 ```